Travel Insurance Advice: Traveling Abroad When Terrorism Strikes

 Tips for Staying Safe During an Incident

-Terrorist attacks are the result of the methodical and deliberate strategy.
+Terrorist attacks are the result of a methodical and deliberate strategy.
 However, there are sometimes targets of opportunity.
 The U.S. Department of State offers some practical tips on avoiding becoming a target of opportunity.

 The tips offer some protection and may also serve as a deterrent to potential terrorists.